PacktPublishing/Mastering-Quantum-Computing-with-IBM-QX/README.md

 Note: if `python` is a version of Python 3 on your system, you may need to/want to type `python` instead of `python3` above

-# To run Jupyter notebook
-`jupyter notebook`

-* Navigate to your notebook in the browser
-* Then go to Kernel->bookkernel in the notebook's UI

 ## To run a jupyter notebook from commandline, exporting results to Markdown
 Use the following command to run Jupyter Notebook:
 * jupyter notebook